How do I apply for a Fulbright Scholarship?

 Do I have to attend an interview?

 Yes.
 All candidates who are applying for Fulbright Scholarships must be available for an interview.
-More details on dates / locations (including whether you will need to undertake your interview via skype) will be available on the timeline closer to the close of applications.
+More details on dates / locations (including whether you will need to undertake your interview via skype) will be available on the Australian Applicants page.

 Can I apply in more than one Fulbright Scholarship category?

 Yes.
-Applicants should follow the instructions in the relevant application instructions pdf document to apply for multiple scholarship opportunities.
+Applicants should follow the instructions in the application instructions to apply for multiple scholarship opportunities.

 Are those with dual Australian/US citizenship eligible for a scholarship?